shalev396/Android-Projects/README.md

 ### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+- This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+To view a copy of this license, visit CC BY-NC-ND 4.0.
+- read "LICENSE" form more details